dineshUmasankar/philly_house_predictor/README.md

     of past abuse by vandals such as graffiti, missing railings, deteriorated wood and metal, etc. Scorch marks and/or fire and water damage to exterior brick, siding, bays, etc. Broken windows with blackened and charred interior.
     ```
+- `view_type`: This was Sparsely One Hot Encoded as I did not want to influence the value of a property by implicitly giving it a value based on its category, as it appears this value is supposed to be understood as a nominal value.
+    ```
+    View relates to the view from the subject property windows, deck, porch or balcony.
+In most cases it will be typical, and coded “I”.
+    I. Typical / Other.
+    0. Not Applicable.
+    a.
+Cityscape / Skyline - relates more to a view from mid to high-rise condominium units.
+It would be a view that may be aesthetically pleasing to the eye by observing various height buildings, rooftops and other manmade improvements against the blue sky and sun.

+    b.
+Flowing Water - relates to a view of either the Delaware River or Schuylkill River.
+It could also include a view of Wissahickon Creek, Pennypack Creek, and possibly Frankford Creek, etc.

+    c.
+Park/Green Area relates to a property located directly across from a park or green area.
+    In the case of a dwelling, this would be directly across the street.
+In the case of residential condominium units, these would be units that because of their location in the building have a view of a park.
+This could include Rittenhouse Square, Logan Circle, Franklin Square, or Washington Square etc. It could include Tinicum Wild Life Pre- serve, Schuylkill Valley Nature Center.
+Fitler Square, or any local park or green area.
+    d.
+Commercial
+    e.
+Industrial
+    h.
+Edifice / Landmark
+    ```
+- `topography` - This was one-hot encoded as I did not want to categorize this with a numerical value in order to avoid implicit priority, and these values were written in the metadata as a nominal attribute / description.
+There was no weight really associated with the topography classification from OPA, as shown below.
+    ```
+    Most lots in the City are at street level.
+This is a site that would be at street or sidewalk grade or level with a slight contour to permit drainage away from the property.
+This is typical and should be indicated as „F‟ or level.
+Use one of the following that is most appropriate.
+    a.
+Above Street Level - This would be topography where you would have to walk up over two (2) flights of steps from the front and rear or is hilly or slopes upward sharply.
+    This could pose a problem for development.
+    b.
+Below Street Level - This relates to topography that is below the level of the sidewalk and street.
+You have to go down steps or an embankment.
+This could pose a problem for drainage and development.
+    c.
+Flood Plain - This is a site that falls within an identified Zone A flood hazard zone.
+This is normally found in close proximity to flowing water or a high water table.
+Typically it can be found in South and S.W.
+Phila., and along the rivers, streams, creeks, etc. It could include wetlands or land under water.
+    d.
+Rocky - This relates to areas of the City that have very rocky soil or sub-soil conditions that could have an adverse effect on site grading, construction or installation of sewers and water mains.
+This is normally found in Philly areas, such as N.W.
+Philadelphia.
+    e.
+Relates to anything not identified here that may be observed that may have some effect on value.
+Indicate what it is in the comments section of this form.
+    f.
+Level.
+    ```
 # Feature Engineering